5l1v3r1/carter-vue-ssr/README.md

 - **James Humphries** - *All of it (so far)* - [Yantrio](https://github.com/Yantrio)

-See also the list of [contributors](https://github.com/yantrio/carter-vue-ssr/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/yantrio/carter-vue-ssr/contributors) who participated in this project.`

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments